MichaIng/DietPi-Docs/docs/software/remote_desktop.md

     XRDP uses port **3389** by default, so you need to open/forward it from your router to DietPi.

 ??? info "Troubleshooting: Microsoft Windows RDP connection black screen"

-    It is sometimes reported that a Windows RDP session stucks at a black screen when trying to connect to an XRDP server.
+    It is sometimes reported that a Windows RDP session hangs on a black screen when trying to connect to an XRDP server.
     This might be resolved using this instruction: [How to Resolve Microsoft RDP Connection Black Screen](https://techdirectarchive.com/2022/01/15/how-to-resolve-microsoft-rdp-connection-black-screen/)

 ## NoMachine